 It is a privilege and honor to be on the board of WINGS with such an amazing group of women.
 I am a strong believer and advocate that the Healing Arts contribute to one’s positive outlook toward their battle with cancer during and after treatments.
 Having had a personal journey and having had friends and family afflicted with various types of cancer including prostate, bladder, brain, skin, lung, breast, ovarian and lymphoma; I have witnessed the power of healing through art therapy, reflexology, reiki, meditation and journaling.
 I have learned that knowledge is power and that is what WINGS provides; a place where we come together and bond by sharing life stories and personal experiences through laughter, tears and friendship.

 I joined the board of WINGS in 2013.
 I am a breast cancer survivor who was diagnosed when I was 34 years young!
+I love being a part of such a dynamic support group where women with all types of cancer can come together and learn different healing modalities while supporting and encouraging each other.
 I also serve as a board member of the Dean Michael Clarizio Cancer Foundation operating out of West Orange, NJ.